Lightning-AI/pytorch-lightning/docs/source/lightning_cli.rst

     from pytorch_lightning.utilities.cli import LightningCLI

-    LightningCLI(MyModel)
+    cli = LightningCLI(MyModel)

 The help of the tool describing all configurable options and default values can be shown by running :code:`python trainer.py --help`.
 Default options can be changed by providing individual command line arguments.
-However, it is better practice to create a configuration file and provide this to the trainer.
+However, it is better practice to create a configuration file and provide this to the tool.
 A way to do this would be:

 .. code-block:: bash